 Table Rock Hike

-Table Rock Trail is one of the most famous hikes in Boise ID.
+Table Rock Trail is one of the very popular trail in Boise ID.
 It’s a 3.7 mile heavily trafficked loop hike with little shade.
 It does feature some beautiful wildflowers in the spring and will bring you to a large ‘cross’ at the top of the hike.
 Expect a bit of a workout at the beginning with some steep trails.
 This trail is open to dogs but not mountain bikers.
 Be sure to bring a lot of water as there is no shade.

 Our kids were pretty tired by the time we made it to the top.
 They were pretty happy that the way down would be much easier.
 Park behind the ‘Old Penitentiary’ where you can also find pit toilets.

 Harrison Hollow Trail

 The Hillside to the Hollow Reserve has several great Boise Idaho hikes.
 It’s located at the base of Bogus Basin Road, on the way up to the popular Boise Ski Resort.
 The trails here are narrower than many others around the Boise area, making it more popular for hikers and less popular for mountain bikers.
 If you have a dog, this is a very popular hike to take your pup on.

 The Quail- Harrison Hollows Loop is a popular 4.1-mile figure-eight loop through the reserve.
 Depending on the time of year you are hiking, be prepared for a bit of mud or the hot sun with no shade.